chessarisilvio/garden-irrigator-esp32/README.md

        sending it any message (example "hi")
     2. Open your web browser and go to this URL, replacing YOUR_BOT_TOKEN with the actual token you have receveied from
        botfather: https://api.telegram.org/botYOUR_BOT_TOKEN/getUpdates
-    3. In the JSON output, look for "chat":["id":...].
+    3. In the JSON output, look for "chat":["id":1234567890].
 The number nect to "id": is your CHAT_ID.
 This can be positive number on negative number, copy that number.
+    4. Go back to @BotFather.
+       Type /mybots, select your bot.
+       Click Bot Settings > Group Privacy > Turn off group privacy.
+This will allow the bot to read all messages in the group.
+    5.Check the Serial Monitor in Arduino IDE:
+       -Upload the code to your ESP32/ESP8266 board.
+       -Open the Serial Monitor in Arduino IDE (the magnifying glass icon in the top right).
+       -Make sure the baud rate is set to 115200.
+       -Look for messages like:
+                         "Connecting to Wi-Fi: YOUR_WIFI_SSID"
+                         "Connected to Wi-Fi!" or "Failed to connect to Wi-Fi."
+                         "IP Address: XXX.XXX.XXX.XXX"
+                         "Autonomous Garden Irrigation System is ready!"
+                         Any errors related to Telegram or sensors.

 7. Prepare the code:
    Before uploading, you must configure the code with your specific wi-fi and telegram details.